 Early pioneers recall the first Easter Sunrise Service (a tradition that remains to this day), Chow Night at the recreation center, weekly “songfests,” newcomer coffees, and a minstrel show comprised of residents.
 A theater for residents to entertain each other—and to be entertained—began with the construction of the community’s second recreation center, Town Hall Recreation Center (known today as Fairway Recreation Center).
 The new facility boasted an outdoor Greek theater (later replaced by the Sun Bowl) that hosted such big-name stars as Lawrence Welk, Rich Little, Rosemary Clooney, Guy Lombardo, and Bob Hope.

 By the late 1960s DEVCO began building homes north of Grand Avenue.
 Lakeview Recreation Center opened in 1970 and within three years the company had begun work on Sundial and Bell Recreation Centers.
 A final facility, Marinette Recreation Center, opened in 1979.
-RCSC takes pride in the upkeep and maintenance of its facilites.
-Currently discussions to renovate Marinette Center are underway.
-Previously RCSC renovated Bell Recreation Center in 2006 and completely rebuilt Fairway Recreation Center in 2011, which originally opened in the 1960s, which has similar of the state-of-the-art fitness amenities including a walking pool but also houses an indoor walking track.
+RCSC takes pride in the upkeep and maintenance of Sun City recreational facilites.
+Renovations to the Marinette Center are scheduled to begin in the Summer of 2014 that will include a larger fitness center and additional pickleball courts along with other improvements.
+Previously, RCSC renovated Bell Recreation Center in 2006 and completely rebuilt Fairway Recreation Center in 2011, which originally opened in the 1960s, which has similar state-of-the-art fitness amenities including a walking pool but also houses an indoor walking track.

 City of Volunteers